-Postdoctoral researcher in health sociology at the Department of Sociology since September 2015.
+Researcher in health sociology at the Department of Sociology since September 2015.
 On parental leave till end of September 2020.

-Research interests: determinants and definitions of health, health care systems, socio-economic development of post-Communist societies, quantitative methods.
+Research interests: determinants and definitions of health, health care systems, health and diseases, epidemiological analysis, quantitative methods.

-Teaching: Qualitative methods (MA), Quantitative methods (PhD), Masters' Seminars, Sociology of Health and Medicine (MA, PhD), Quality of Life: Theory and Applications (MA).
+Teaching: Qualitative methods (MA), Quantitative methods (PhD), Masters' Seminars (Academic Writing), Sociology of Health and Medicine (MA, PhD), Quality of Life: Theory and Applications (MA).